by Wendy Castro –

 As the project winds down, it’s important that no security-related loose ends are left dangling.
 During the end phase we make certain that all of the RCG team’s access to the client environment and systems is terminated.

 All project data is securely archived and all project equipment is returned to the client as appropriate.

 Certifications Lend Credibility

 The certification RCG maintains, lends credibility to our commitment for upholding our clients’ information security to the highest possible standards.

-We employ independent, third-party auditors/assessors in maintaining these certifications: TÜV Rheinland for ISO 27001 certification, and SISA for PCI DSS certification.
+We employ independent, third-party auditors/assessors in maintaining these certifications: TÜV Rheinland6 for ISO 27001 certification, and SISA7 for PCI DSS certification.